 Anyway, many nootropic enthusiasts speak highly of this supplement and its ability to make caffeine a more powerful option.
 For the best results, it should be taken in the morning so the effect will start to wear off when it’s time go to sleep.
 The supplement will start to kick in at least 15 minutes after ingestion.
-So what are the nootropics Silicon Valley take?
+So what is the best nootropic stack?
 It’s interesting that they also resort to caffeine.

 Are these safe?